chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 After you change `synthetic.xml`, you must restart the XL Deploy server.

 By default, you must also restart the XL Deploy server after you change `xl-rules.xml` and scripts in the `ext` folder.
 However, you can configure XL Deploy to periodically rescan `xl-rules.xml` and the `ext` folder and apply any changes that it finds.
 This is useful when you are developing a plugin.
-Refer to [Rescan the rules file](rulesmanual.html#rescan-the-rules-file) in the Rules Manual for information on how to do this.
+Refer to [Rescan the rules file](/xl-deploy/concept/understanding-xl-deploy-rules.html#rescan-the-rules-file) for information on how to do this.

 ### Error handling

 If you make a mistake in the definition of `synthetic.xml` or `xl-rules.xml`, the server will return an error and may fail to start.
 Mistakes in the definition of scripts or expressions usually appear in the server log when you execute a deployment.
-For more information about troubleshooting the rules configuration, refer to the [troubleshooting tips](rulesmanual.html#troubleshooting-and-best-practices) in the Rules Manual.
+For more information about troubleshooting the rules configuration, refer to the [troubleshooting tips](/xl-deploy/concept/troubleshooting-and-best-practices-for-rules.html).

 ## Deploy an artifact